abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l ////
 list every links only under current directory

+It suggest that:
-It suggest that just put suffix / to search for directory only,
+just put suffix / to search for directory only,
 or put suffix // to search for file only,
 or put suffix /// to search for executable binary only or put suffix //// to search for link only